 8. The Great Barrier Reef

-Need I even say more?
+Need we even say more?
 The world’s biggest single structure made by living organisms and the world’s largest coral system in the world is found right here in Australia.

 Composed of over 2,900 individual reefs and 900 islands, the Great Barrier Reef is visited by over 2,000,000 people per year.
 It’s a spot on every divers bucket list and for a really good reason.
 The Reef supports an incredible diversity of life.
 Over 30 species of whales, dolphins, and porpoises alone have been recorded in the Great Barrier Reef.
 Then, of course, there are over 1,500 fish species, sea snakes, turtles, and other life.

-For many, including myself, a dive in the Great Barrier Reef can change their perspective on the world forever.
+For many, a dive in the Great Barrier Reef can change their perspective on the world forever.

 7. Australia is One of the Best Countries in the World for Sports Enthusiasts

 Sport is at the heart of Australian culture.
 Whether you are a cricket follower, a football fan, a rugby enthusiast, or perhaps you prefer to watch a tennis match, or a day at the races, there are plenty of choices here in Australia for everyone.
 Of particular interest to locals is Australian Rules Football, that has been played in every state and territory of Australia since 1915.
 Is it the most spectated sport in Australia, with average attendance of around 30,000 per game.

 There are a number of professional sport leagues in Australia across many other sports and thus plenty of events for spectators to attend.
 And if locals sports aren’t enough to satisfy your sports needs, then you can always time your visit with one of many other International sporting events that take place on Australian arena, like the Australian Grand Prix (Formula 1 Race), or the Australian Open (Tennis).

 9. It is Also an Amazing Place for Music Lovers